shapesmusic/Shapes-Basics-Draft/lessons/10-changes.md

 <img src="../media/changes/ex_3a.png" alt="Image" align="center" style="width: 100%;">

-Although, you might decide that rather than changing to 1 note lower than the anchor, you hear the bass notes changing to 2 notes *higher* than the anchor [play, and I wouldn't try to argue with you.
+Although, you might decide that rather than changing to 1 note lower than the anchor, you hear the bass notes changing to 2 notes *higher* than the anchor [play], and I wouldn't try to argue with you.

 <img src="../media/changes/ex_3b.png" alt="Image" align="center" style="width: 100%;">